pyvista/pyvista/examples/README.txt

 Quick Examples
 ==============

-Here is a gallery of all the quick examples demonstrating what ``pyvista`` can do!
+Here is a gallery of all the quick examples demonstrating what PyVista can do!

 All of these examples are live and available on MyBinder!